yagizdkurt/RendScroll/README.md

 ## 📜 What is this?

-You already write your sessions down.
-Scattered notes, half-formed scenes, a stat block here, a line of dialogue there.
-RendScroll gathers all of it and hands it back to you as something that *feels* like sitting down with a leather-bound tome — warm parchment, deep bordeaux, ink-and-gold headings, and a quiet hush that says *the game is about to begin.*
+RendScroll gathers all of your notes and hands it back to you as something that *feels* like sitting down with a leather-bound tome.

 No accounts.
 No cloud.
 No setup ritual.
 Just your world, opened like a book.